Targeted Synthetic Control Method: Targeted synthetic control method

 \subsection{Intuition behind TSC}

 We start from the classical synthetic control approach.
-Specifically, we construct \emph{synthetic-control weights} $w\in\Delta^{N-1}$ by matching the controls’ pre-treatment history to that of the treated unit (e.g., pre-treatment outcomes or other chosen features), yielding When accurate pre-treatment balance is infeasible, however, the resulting weights can be poorly estimated in finite samples, making this weights-only approximation sensitive and motivating the subsequent targeted calibration step.
+Specifically, we construct \emph{synthetic-control weights} $w\in\Delta^{N-1}$ by matching the controls’ pre-treatment history to that of the treated unit (e.g., pre-treatment outcomes or other chosen features), yielding $\hat \psi_{\tilde t}^{\textsc{sc}}=\sum_{j=2}^N \hat w_j\,Y_{j\tilde t}$.
+When accurate pre-treatment balance is infeasible, however, the resulting weights can be poorly estimated in finite samples, which makes this weights-only approximation sensitive and motivates the subsequent targeted update.

-To motivate our subsequent debiasing step, it is useful to express the corresponding estimator in a debiasing form by adding and subtracting an outcome-regression $\hat m_{\tilde t}(\cdot)$: { { }} Here, the first term is the classical SCM style weighted average of outcome-regression predictions of the control units, while the second term is the residual term over the control units, which we later calibrate to zero via updating the weights.
+To motivate our subsequent debiasing step, it is useful to express the corresponding estimator in a debiasing form by adding and subtracting an outcome-regression $\hat m_{\tilde t}(\cdot)$: { { }} Here, the first term is the classical-SCM-style weighted average of outcome-regression predictions of the control units, while the second term is the residual term over the control units, which we later calibrate to zero via updating the weights.

 \textbf{Why we need $\hat{m}_{\tilde{t}}(X)$:} A remaining limitation of Eq.~\ref{eq:sc_estimator} is that it predicts the treated outcome at $\tilde t>T_0$ solely as a weighted average of observed control outcomes.
 As a result, the estimator is sensitive to finite-sample error in the estimated weights.
 To reduce this sensitivity, we fit an outcome-regression $\hat m_{\tilde{t}}(\cdot)$ on the control units to predict $Y_{j\tilde{t}}$ from $X_j$.
 This regression captures the systematic component of $Y_{j\tilde{t}}$ associated with $X_j$, so the remaining residuals $Y_{j\tilde{t}}-\hat m_{\tilde{t}}(X_j)$ are closer to mean-zero noise and can be more stably aggregated by the weighted correction term.